anne75/holbertonschool-sysadmin_devops/0x14-postmortem/README.md

 ### Root Cause

-Earlier that day a new container was configured improperly due to lack of order in deployment/image files and directories.
+Earlier that day a new container was configured improperly due to lack of order and information in deployment/image files and directories.
 After a routine check after its deployment, an engineer found the issue.
 It was found that the wrong configuration files were used.
 The configuration created the user that was supposed to run Nginx, but the Nginx configuration files did not take that user into consideration.
 As Nginx starts automatically after install, we had to stop it first.
-As Nginx should not have been run as root then it should not have listen to port 80.
-It was then found another bug, as Apache was already running on this server on port 8080 instead of Nginx.
+As Nginx should not have been run as root then it should not have been listening on port 80.
+It was then found another bug, as Apache was already running on this container on port 8080 instead of Nginx.
 Thankfully this was a single error, and no other containers were touched.

 ### Resolution and Recovery